tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco.md

 ### Registering an Actor

-As Abaco is an HTTP API, to work with the service, any HTTP client can be used.
+As Abaco is an HTTP API.
+To work with the service, any HTTP client can be used.
-In this workshop we will focus on two clients: `curl`, which can be run from the command line in most Unix like environments; and the `tapispy` Python library.
+In this workshop we will focus on two clients: `curl`, which can be run from the command line in most Unix-like environments; and the `tapispy` Python library.

 #### Initial Registration

-Once you have a Docker image build and pushed to the Docker Hub, you can register an actor from it by making a POST request to the Abaco API.
+Once you have a Docker image built and pushed to the Docker Hub, you can register an actor from it by making a POST request to the Abaco API.

-The only required POST parameter is the image to use, but there are several other optional arguments.
+The only required POST parameter is the docker image to use, but there are several other optional arguments.

 #### Complete List of Registration Parameters
 The following parameters can be passed when registering a new actor.